 - The student may not enroll in college-level English or math courses if developmental education is needed in those areas.
 Developmental education cannot be provided while still in high school.

-- The awarding of credit earned is deferred until the Office of the Registrar receives a complete high school transcript certifying graduation.
+- The awarding of credit earned is deferred until the Office of Enrollment Services receives a complete high school transcript certifying graduation.
 The student must supply this transcript in order to receive or send an official copy of the college record.

 - Individual Approval